wri/ndc/NPL-NDC-AT.md

 Nepal's energy use is primarily dominated by traditional sources energy, mainly biomass for domestic purposes.
 Renewable energy contributes to only 1 percent of the total energy use.
 Currently, 56 % of the population has regular access to electricity for lightning.
 Despite a huge potential for renewable energies such as hydropower, solar power and wind energy, these resources have not been sustainably captured due to geographical, technical, political and economical reasons.
 As a result the country is facing acute power shortage of electricity and load shedding may stretch up to 15 hours per day in winter season.

 Regardless of these difficulties, Nepal has continued to prioritize the generation and utilization of clean energy, particularly through hydro-electricity at a larger scale.
-For the last two decades, micro- hydro, solar, biogas and improved cook stoves at the rural scale and in line with the National Rural and Renewable Energy Programme in the recent years.
+For the last two decades, micro-hydro, solar, biogas and improved cook stoves at the rural scale and in line with the National Rural and Renewable Energy Programme in the recent years.

 The Subsidy Delivery Mechanism for renewable energy was promoted since 2006 to ensure disbursement of subsidy in a cost effective and easy access manner in rural areas.
-Recently,the Government of Nepal has launched an initiative to promote solar energy, renewable energy technologies and energy-efficient technology in urban areas.
+Recently, the Government of Nepal has launched an initiative to promote solar energy, renewable energy technologies and energy-efficient technology in urban areas.

 Moreover, the recent fuel crisis that sparked from September 2015 has accorded high priority to scale-up production of renewable energy technologies in order to meet the energy demands of urban, peri-urban and rural areas.
 Nepal is planning to generate clean energy as follows: